 The university alliances established in the summer of 2019 will dramatically transform the higher education of Europe.
-The European Committee has officially launched its new ‘European Universities Initiative’ programme on 7 November in Brussels, which has increased student and staff mobility and international competitiveness of European higher education on its agenda.
+The European Commission has officially launched its new ‘European Universities Initiative’ programme on 7 November in Brussels, which has increased student and staff mobility and international competitiveness of European higher education on its agenda.
 From Hungary, the University of Pécs, as a member of the EDUC (European Digital Univercity) consortium, counting six member-universities, is responsible for the coordination of the international and regional development in the project.

 For a more competitive European higher education

 The aim is to inspire the universities of the European Union to increase the mobility of students, academic and administrative staff through joint educational programmes, academic and research cooperations.
 Although the idea might not be completely unprecedented, the new programme would provide an opportunity for the partner universities in these networks to develop new educational methods, create virtual campuses, invite students to new, online educational platforms with EU funding, thereby enhancing their national and international visibility and renown.

 The programme is highly transformative and ambitious, and it will revolutionize European higher education: it will influence the future of the continent and of the whole world to a greater extent from this point of view, than the current programmes.
 The European Commission expects progressive projects from this 3-year pilot phase.
 It was announced at the conference held in Brussels, that the number of the 17 winner university alliances of the first round would be increased by further 24 from 2020.

 The Hungarian contribution, the University of Pécs